 Experiments.
-They should be performed, especially in smaller ages with simple materials. presents Self-made equipment inherent and helps towards advantages а better understanding of the basic notions [29].
+They should be performed, especially in smaller ages with simple materials.
+Self-made equipment presents inherent advantages and helps towards better а understanding of the basic notions [29].
 They should be incorporated smoothly to the teaching activities with the skill of planning an appropriate experiment to test a hypothesis to be an explicit aim.
-The distinction of observational experimental and/or data from their interpretation and the corresponding theory is very important [43].
+The distinction of observational and/or experimental data from their interpretation and the corresponding theory is very important [43].